This is the multi-page printable view of this section. Click here to print.

 2 - Dialogue System

-Architecture overview of the GS_Cinematics dialogue system — sequencing, data structures, UI display, actors, and extensible conditions, effects, and performances.
+Architecture overview of the GS_Cinematics dialogue system — the Dialogue Editor, sequencing, UI display, actors, and extensible conditions, effects, and performances.

 The system is managed by the GS_DialogueManagerComponent, which participates in the standard Game Manager startup sequence.